 Webhooks with GraphQL for Tailor Made Queries

-Webhooks are in it self just http signals that are being sent when an event occur.
+Webhooks are in themselves just HTTP signals that are being sent when an event occurs.
 You often have a pre-defined payload in a traditional webhook.
 However, we wanted to see how we can use the power of GraphQL and specify specifically what you would like to have sent as the payload of your webhook.

 By adding GraphQL directly in the webhook definition you can as a developer cherry-pick what specific data you want to send.
 You only need to send the data you need.
 Lighter.